benjaminsanborn/SQL-Style-Guide/README.md

 Never name any table, view, function, column name, user after a reserved word.
 They are reserved; that reservation is not for you.

-## Naming
+## Capitalization

 All DB names (tables, views, functions, columns) should be in snake_case.

 ### Tables

 Tables should always be singular.
 A single tuple in you table should generally be exactly the name of the table.
+If a table

 #### Linking tables (many-to-many relationships)
 Linking tables should be the snake_case concatenation of the linked tables.
 The first table is generally the table more "central" to the rest of the schema.